 Friday being unlucky is also rooted in ancient mythology and religion - According to the bible, Jesus was crucified on a Friday.
 Though the date is not believed to be the 13th, it was following the Last Supper, which happened to be attended by 13 men that included Judas Iscariot, the apostle that betrayed Jesus.
 Other biblical scholars maintain that this was the day when Eve tempted Adam with the forbidden fruit - Again, the date is a little hazy.
 The one bad event that is believed to have happened on Friday the 13th, was the slaying of Abel by his brother Cain (The sons of Adam and Eve).

 For those looking for modern day evidence, there are the various unexpected mishaps experienced by the astronauts aboard the Apollo 13 spacecraft.
 Besides being tagged with the dreaded number, it was also the 13th in a series of missions using Apollo specification flight hardware.
-To make matters worse, the initial launch which had been scheduled for April 11th had to be aborted thanks to a fuel cell explosion.
-The new launch date just happened to be April 13th, 1970 at 13.13 Central Standard Time!
+The good news of course is though the astronauts had to abandon the lunar landing, they did return to Earth safely.

 A more recent tragedy was the sinking of the cruise ship Costa Concordia on Friday, January 13th, 2012.